-I originally wrote this article for Red Door Magazine, a gay magazine back in July 2010.
+I originally wrote this article about citizen's arrest for Red Door Magazine, a gay magazine back in July 2010.
 I have thought about this article a total of twice since I sent it to the editor: Once right after Trayvon Martin was shot and killed by wannabe cop George Zimmerman and after the verdict was announced and this killer was acquitted for the crime.
 I decided to post it on my wall.
 It's not entirely similar, as you will see, but it's difficult not to draw the conclusion that vigilantes and those who take the law into their own hands shouldn't.
 The consequences can be devastating.

 If you were to ask 10 people what Citizen’s Arrest is, you may well leave yourself open to hearing 10 different responses.
 Answers can depend largely on a few factors: who’s in the White House at the moment, peoples’ political perspectives, their personalities and the neighborhood in which they live.

 Although there is little dispute about what citizen’s arrest is, successfully executing one is far more complicated than the definition might suggest.
 Simply put, according to Merriam-Webster, a citizen’s arrest means an arrest made not by a law officer but by a citizen who derives authority from the fact of being a citizen.
 The meaning itself leaves a lot open to interpretation.
 And depending on what the current politics are, can end up taking on a whole life of its own, a fervor if you will.

 Citizen’s arrests (CAs) date back to medieval England.
 After the fall of the Roman Empire, England descended into feudalism.
 The concept of providing police had not yet been conceived.
 During this time period, CAs were not only allowable, but actually encouraged.
 Citizens, although untrained, were given the same rights and protection under the law as constables to perform arrests.